ClarityLabDev/yurbaDesktop/README.md

 # Yurba Desktop App

-Desktop application for the Ukrainian social network <a href="https://yurba.one/">Yurba</a>.
+Desktop application on <a href="https://www.electronjs.org/">Electron</a> for the Ukrainian social network <a href="https://yurba.one/">Yurba</a>.
 Created to improve user experience on PC for Yurba users.
 Telegram: <a href="https://t.me">@yurba_ua</a>

 ![yurbaAppDark](https://github.com/user-attachments/assets/7a23ba00-aef5-4f38-8d4f-45c26e4d1960)